snakajim/centos7_verilator/README.md

 # centos7_verilator
-Chisel3 developmetn environment with Verilator on CentOS
+Dockerfile to build Chisel3 development environment with Verilator on CentOS

+## Dockerfile

+See dockr/Dockerfile.